RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

 ```

 -----
-PostgreSQL is truly ["The World's Most Advanced Open Source Relational Database"](https://www.postgresql.org/).
 For more ideas and inspiration also check out this amazing blog post ["I can do all things through PostgreSQL"](https://supersimple.org/blog/all-things) by [Todd Resudek](https://twitter.com/sprsmpl) _(if you haven't yet)_.